WLFC

 WLFC (88.3 FM) is a radio station licensed to North Baltimore, Ohio, United States, the station serves The University of Findlay.
-The station is currently owned by The University of Findlay.
+The station is owned by The University of Findlay.

 History

 WLFC-FM is a noncommercial radio station that has been serving the people of Hancock County since 1973.
 The station was begun by business major Bill Rumbold and religion major Stan Morthart and began operating as WVFC during the spring of 1971.
 At this point, WVFC was a carrier current station available in some residence halls at 560 AM.
 On November 1, 1973 this station was born and became WLFC-FM and operated at a power of 10 watts on 88.3 MHz.
 On January 23, 1982 WLFC began operating in stereo at 155 watts ERP.
 On Oct.
-9, 2010 WLFC moved to a new transmitter site and increased power up to 4600 watts.
+9, 2010 WLFC moved to a new transmitter site, enabling an increase in its power to 4600 watts.